Notice of Discontinuance Costs Consequences

 Edwards -v- Bristol City Council (2017)

-The cases clearly show that it is continuously important to have a robust stance when applying to have a matter stricken out for breaches of CPR.
-When assessing applications to have a Notice of Discontinuance set aside and applications to strike the matter out, the Judges seem to consider the following:
+The cases clearly show that it is always important to have a robust stance when filing a Notice of Discontinuance, in order to defend any prospective application to set aside, and to strike out the claim.
+When assessing applications to have a Notice of Discontinuance set aside and applications to strike the matter out, the Court will consider:

 - The fairness of the Notices being filed and the fairness of having the claim struck out in line with the overriding objective